Avalith/presentations/slides/php_interfaces_generators/slides.md

 }
 ```

-* Countable::count - Count elements of an object
+* ::count - Count elements of an object

 ### OuterIterator